-During this period, vacancies d by H.R.
+During this period, vacancies will be monitored by H.R.
 Efficiency Team to see if there is an At Risk employee within the Council who could fill them on the basis of providing suitable alternative employment and proactively matching potential At Risk candidates with suitable alternative posts.